SA Online Retail Brands Report 2020

 In total, 75 brands and 30 product categories were covered.
 In terms of brands included, particular emphasis was placed on ensuring the top brands in the following categories were included: appliances, books, cellular, computers, electronic goods / appliances not listed elsewhere, fashion (clothes / shoes / accessories / cosmetics), watches, jewelry, homeware.
 In addition generalist stores such as Amazon and Takealot were included.

 The survey was conducted using panels managed by CINT AB Sweden and Acentric Marketing Research.
-The survey was completed on the 8th of March 2020 – meaning it is free of the temporary distortions of lockdown on brand positioning and purchase measures.
-The survey covers the 12 months preceding the survey.
+While the survey was completed on the 8th of March 2020 – you are entitled to an update survey for the purchase / spend questions as these are likely to have shifted post Coronavirus lockdowns - but only if you order prior to end January 2021.
+The original survey covers the 12 months preceding the survey completion date.
 In total 264 respondents completed the survey yielding an estimated confidence interval of +-6% at a 95% confidence level.
 Confidence interval estimates assume a worst case scenario of 50% for percentage statistics.
 As is best practice, post-weighting was applied to improve representation in terms of demographics.

 Who would benefit from this report?